facussc24/Proyecto-barack/README.md

 The list is stored solely in your browser's `localStorage`.

-## Using `amfe_proceso_mejorado.html`
+## Using `amfe_proceso_ultra.html`

-Open `amfe_proceso_mejorado.html` in a browser to work with an enhanced process AMFE.
+Open `amfe_proceso_ultra.html` in a browser to use the ultralight process AMFE.
+It saves everything to `localStorage` and has no external dependencies.
 Log in to add processes or failure modes and edit the tables inline.
-All data is kept in `localStorage`.

 ## Features